luau-lang/luau/rfcs/require-by-string.md

 Additionally, if an alias is bound to a relative path, the path will evaluated relative to the `.luaurc` file in which the alias was defined.

-Finally, providing support for alias maps within the engine is out of the scope of this RFC but is being considered internally.
+Finally, providing support for alias maps within the Roblox engine is out of the scope of this RFC but is being considered internally.

 ### Caching